wetpaintweb/seo-editor/README.md

 # SEO Editor #

+Available in the WordPress.org plugin repository at https://wordpress.org/plugins/seo-editor/

 ## Description ##

 Save time editing SEO data on multiple pages by using a single editor that pulls in meta title, description, and keyword into a single view.
 This plugin fully integrates with WordPress SEO and All In One SEO Pack plugins by auto-detecting what plugin you’re using.